What Can I Do?

 If you use embarrassed or negative tones, your child may feel that psoriatic disease is something to be ashamed of.
 It isn’t.

-Acknowledge the management aspects of the disease, but focus more on your child as an individual and his day-to-day accomplishments, such as “What happened in school today?” or “Wow, you played a great game tonight.”
+Acknowledge the management aspects of the disease, but focus more on your child as an individual and their day-to-day accomplishments, such as “What happened in school today?” or “Wow, you played a great game tonight.”